 "And you, sir," asked Garland, addressing the headless and handless body lying on his worktable, "what shall your name be?
 And what is your story?
-You've made without a head, but no matter.
-We're all missing something, and a head isn't the worst thing you can be without."
+You've made without head isn't the worst thing you can be without."

-Garland stood back from the table and considered for a moment.
+Garland stood back from the table and considered for "Thank you, sir."
+Said Juliette, and she held out a moment.
 His eyes kept falling to the one problem with the figure: his hands.
 This particular job was rushed and Garland hadn't had the time to properly craft the hands the way he wanted.
 They took time.